Upcoming Hearings

 Both the orange notice and the listing in the NOLA Data Portal will list the code violations.
 In preparation for the hearing, read through and understand each of the violations.
 Take more photos identifying specific instances of each.

 One week prior to the hearing, community members should start writing a statement of their experience with the property.
-How does the property in it current state impact you?
+How does the property in its current state impact you?
 How do each of the violations make your life worse?
 How long has it been in this condition?
 Are things changing in a negative direction?
 Does the property have a history of code enforcement violations?

 This will be emailed to code enforcement.